 |

-Us and our pets My name is Keren Delamare and I live with my husband Ray Delamare, who owns a hardware store called Reads DIY in Higher Compton and a wholesale business called Quality Hardware.
-I studied for a City and Guilds Stage 2 in Canine Studies in 1997 and I have recently passed a Diploma in Companion Animal Bereavement Counselling.
-We have six children between us, five boys and a girl and four dogs and this is just a little bit about us.
-The Children Christopher aged 26 happily married to Carina and has a son, Robert DavidJohn (DJ) aged 24 who loves motor sport Philip aged 22 happily living with Katrine in St Judes Kimberley aged 19 attending Winchester University Michael Joseph aged 18 studying at Deep Blue sound in Plymouth and who does all the deliveries for me!
-Michael Raymond aged 17 studying at City College Ryan John (grandson) 7 years old David Johns beautiful boy
+Us and our pets My name is Keren Delamare and I live with my husband Ray Delamare, who owns a hardware store called Reads DIY in Higher Compton I studied for a City and Guilds Stage 2 in Canine Studies in 1997 and I have recently passed a Diploma in Companion Animal Bereavement Counselling.
+I also have a passion for stained glass work (see at www.glow-worm.co.uk) We have six children between us, five boys and a girl and this is just a little bit about the history of Bellas.
+We are proud to be one of the longest independent shops - 24 years and counting!

-The Dogs Bella was born on the 7th June 1994 at the old Plymouth and District Cats and Dogs Home in Cattedown.
+The Pets Bella was born on the 7th June 1994 at the old Plymouth and District Cats and Dogs Home in Cattedown.
 I had always been owned by cats but when I saw Bella at 6 weeks old I fell in love with her.
 She was a great chewer of inappropriate things which culminated in her being admitted to the Veterinary Hospital at Estover having eaten a piece of the children's toy railway track.
 Luckily nature took its course and surgery was not necessary!
-She has been there in the darkest of times and the best of times for me and she truly is my best friend.
+She was there in the darkest of times and the best of times for me and she truly was my best friend.
 When she had to have surgery to remove a lump from her side I was frantic all day, but all was well.
 I had no idea how attached and besotted you can become with a pet.
-I loved all my cats but Bella really is something else.
+I loved all my cats but Bella really was something else.
+We lost her 2010 on January 20th to kidney disease, it was very sudden but she passed away with great dignity just 0as she lived all her life.
 It was suggested to me when Bella was a year old that perhaps dogs should not be kept alone, so I went back to the Cats and Dogs Home and found a shivering little lump in the corner.
 Her name was Sophie, she was a Yorkshire Terrier and she had just been handed in.
 Well, I had to have her and two days later she came home with me.
 She quickly settled in.
-Sophie could hear a snail sneeze two miles away and will bark just to let us know!
-Luckily this is a day time occupation only.
+Sophie would hear a snail sneeze two miles away and will bark just to let us know!
+Luckily this was a day time occupation only.
 Bella soon picked up the barking habit and they shouted away happily at every opportunity!
 Sadly Sophie passed away on the 13th December 2006 and I miss her dearly.
 She was a really big comfort to me when I was suffering horrible migraine attacks, she would just cuddle into me and be a lovely 'hot water bottle'!
 In October 1995, my cat Sadie died of kidney failure which was a very dark day.
-She had lived with my (then) fiancé.
-We decided to adopt another cat and so we went to Fursdon Kennels which was the RSPCA rehoming centre.
+She had lived with my (then) fiancé Ray.
+We decided to adopt another cat and so we went to Fursdon Kennels (now a housing estate......progress?) which was the RSPCA rehoming centre.
 I found it too painful to look at the cats in the Cattery so I asked to go to the Kennels to see the dogs.
 When I walked into the Kennels I came face to face with the prettiest dog I had ever seen.
 She was a Greyhound crossed with (probably) a Staffordshire Bull terrier.
 She had only one back leg and was very thin and looked miserable.
 I wanted her so much!
 Ray had found a beautiful tortoiseshell cat called Fern and we had applied to take her home.
-Ray thought Goldie was beautiful, too so we had along chat with the owner of the Kennels, Carol Walker and we went away to think about it.
+Ray thought Goldie was beautiful, too so we had along chat with the owner of the kennels, and we went away to think about it.
 I think Ray knew what the outcome was going to be!

 |